ShadowKnightMK4/TextShift/README.md

 This explores modifying text based on regular expressions and also some conversion between encodings.

-The inspirationffor this is me wanting to have a way to fix mismatched lines.
+The inspiration for this is me wanting to have a way to fix mismatched lines.
 It grew from there.
 Run the app with /?
 To see the full command line.

   Current Settings include what to do with new line chars of 10, 13 aka '\r\n' for Windows C/C++/C# users.